 Applications for the Boone County Conservation District scholarship are available through the district office.
 Two $1,000 scholarships will be awarded to college students who are enrolled in a major related to the field of conservation.

 Applicants must be Boone County residents.
-High school students planning to enter college in the fall of 2019, as well as students currently attending college, are eligible to apply.
-Previous scholarship recipients are also eligible to apply.
-Applications must be submitted by Thursday, January 31st, 2019.
-Recipients will be notified by March 1st, 2019.
+High school students planning to enter college in the fall of 2022, as well as students currently attending college, are eligible to apply.
+Applications must be submitted by March 14, 2023.
+Recipients will be notified by April 1.

 For more information contact:

 - Complete the online application (below) before the deadline.
 Make sure to include: